neetibut/js-dom-epos/README.md

 ### 🌍 Deployment

-- Deployed on Vercel for easy access.
+- Deployed on Vercel for secured and scalable access.

 ---